Pszione/Pszione/README.md

 </li>
 </ul>

-- 😄 Open to work!
+- 😄 Open for freelance!
 Email me at contato.pedrosantos2020@gmail.com
+- 🧑‍💻 8 years of experience developing great applications!
-- 🧑‍💻 2 years of experience with Flutter and Dart (by Google) | Developed +10 apps from beginning to the app stores | Successfully migrated from Game Dev to Mobile Software Development
+- 📱 3 years of experience with Flutter and Dart (by Google)
+- Developed +12 apps from beginning to app store release (AppStore and GooglePlay) | Successfully transitioned from Game Dev to Mobile Software Development
 - 🧑‍💻 4+ years of experience with C# (.NET) and developing games using Unity3d engine
-- ⚡ Fun fact **I've been in love with Mountain Biking and Cars for a long, long time**.
-And a few of my other hobbies are studying automotive engineering, a little bit of physics theory, DIY projects, and more
+- ⚡ Fun facts: a few of my hobbies are studying automotive engineering, a little bit of physics theory, mountain biking, DIY projects, gym and more

 <br />